tensorflow/tensorflow/README.md

 *See [Installing TensorFlow](https://www.tensorflow.org/install) for detailed instructions, and how to build from source.*

-People who are a little more adventurous can also try our nightly binaries:
+Adventurous people can try our nightly binaries:

 **Nightly pip packages**
 * We are pleased to announce that TensorFlow now offers nightly pip packages